wlto/shopping-cart/README.md

 #### Why?

-This is an attempt of mine to learn beginner/intermediate level JavaScript as well as the ReactJS library.
-This small project is also an example of how data flows in ReactJS.
+This is an attempt of mine to learn the ReactJS library.
+This small project is also an example of how data flows in React.
 Please check out the code for more information.

 #### Technology